-Feng Shui, in a very literal sense, means “wind water”.
+Feng Shui, in a very literal sense, means “wind-water”.
 The idea behind it is to balance buildings, objects, and space in an environment to achieve harmony and balance.
 Natural elements often play a crucial role in balancing out all of these elements, hence why this practice is called feng shui.
-While it is impossible to compile even a fraction of feng shui in this article, with different regions of China practicing differently from one another, and feng shui changing from year to year, there are some core foundations and ideas that can be outlined.
-Here are some core ideas of feng shui.
+While it is impossible to compile even a fraction of the practice in this article, with different regions of China practicing differently from one another, and feng shui changing from year to year, there are some core foundations and ideas that can be outlined.
+Here are some core ideas.

 The Four Concepts of Feng Shui

 Each of these concepts can be an article of its own, with how in-depth and complex each concept can be.
-But generally speaking, the four concepts are the five elements (fire, water, earth, wood, and metal), the bagua areas (energy map of your space), color, and a “command location”.
-The bagua would tell us what element each part of you space needs, while the color will help supplement the space
+But generally speaking, the four concepts are the five elements (fire, water, earth, wood, and metal), the Bagua areas (energy map of your space), color, and a “command location”.
+The Bagua would tell us what element each part of your space needs, while the color will help supplement the space

 The five elements of feng shui are wood, fire, earth, metal, and water.
 Utilizing them properly in your space stimulates energy and promotes wellbeing.
 Each element has its own properties for specific effects.